matborycki/Pioneer_repo/README.md

 ### JavaScript guide

-I learn JavaScript from the [Scrimba's guide]((https://scrimba.com/learn/learnjavascript "I like it, so check that out!"), which is a quick, fast-pased introduction to JavaScript with a very friendly narration.
+I learn JavaScript from the _[Scrimba's guide](https://scrimba.com/learn/learnjavascript "I like it, so check that out!")_, which is a quick, fast-pased introduction to JavaScript with a very friendly narration.

 ### Markdown guide